 Excessive sweating.
 When your body becomes intolerant to exercise, even the slightest form of movement will cause excessive sweating.
 This is because your body also develops heat intolerance.
 Excessive sweating could also be a symptom of another underlying condition.

 Discoloration of the skin.
-You may notice changes in your skin color during or after exercises.
+You may notice changes in your skin color during or after exercise.
 It may change to purple, bluish, or even a darker shade than usual.
 The bluish discoloration is often due to low levels of oxyhemoglobin.

 Leg cramps and muscle pain.
 Leg cramps are common and can happen at any time.
 Under normal circumstances, they last for a short while.
 You may experience leg cramps during exercise, especially as you advance in age.
 Cramps are quite uncomfortable and may last from a few seconds to 10 minutes.